 Parents and carers will learn how their style of coping can be changed to help to induce recovery in their loved one.
 You will also learn how to manage the shame that someone with an eating disorder typically feels and which keeps them trapped.
 We explore the myths surrounding food, dieting and weight loss, and provide sensible ideas for dealing with eating arguments where you have to walk on eggshells.
 There is a section on understanding eating disorders generally, and a two interviews give us insight into the experiences sufferers feel.
 Finally, there is a diagnostic questionnaire to help you to assess how serious the eating disorder really is.

-An Apple A Day by Emma Woolf, Summersdale Publishers
+by Emma Woolf, Summersdale Publishers

-Fight For Freedom: Rose Anne Evans
+by Rose Anne Evans

 Sometimes a book comes along that will really speak to a young sufferer.
 This is the one.
 It shows how Rose Anne battled the anorexic voice to set herself free from its rules, its savage criticism and its torment.
-Rose Anne has reclaimed her life and we recommend this book to any parent and any young person who has decided, for whatever reason that she must starve.
+Rose Anne has reclaimed her life and we recommend this book to any parent and any young person who has decided, for whatever reason that they must starve.

-Dr Nicola Davies: I can Beat Anorexia
+I Can Beat Anorexia

 A more adult look at what needs to be done to help you break free from anorexia.
 Nicola is both a qualified Chartered Health Psychologist and also a former sufferer, who knows exactly what the illness feels like.
 She understands that recovery is not just about gaining weight, it is making eating feel deserved.
-To read this book will inform both suffers and health professionals, giving you a thorough tour through all the different therapies that can be helpful.
+To read this book will inform both sufferers and health professionals, giving you a thorough tour through all the different therapies that can be helpful.